rndmorris/WU-CM333-EVoting/README.md

 5. You can now cast a vote.
 Open up the "/xml/vote.xml" file to see the votes being added.

 **Steps for getting started with registering:**
 1. Start the MySQL database (by clicking the "start" button while mysql is highlighted in the XAMPP screen.
-Or if you have a seperate install of mysql running, something like: "mysql -h localhost -u root -p" should start it.
+Or if you have a  separate install of mysql running, something like: "mysql -h localhost -u root -p" should start it.
-2. The easiest way to play around with database parts(if you are using XAMPP) is to got to "http://localhost/dashboard/" and click on the phpMyAdmin at the top right-hand corner.
+2. The easiest way to play around with database parts(if you are using XAMPP) is to go to "http://localhost/dashboard/" and click on the phpMyAdmin at the top right-hand corner.
 If you are using a serpate install, simply copy the contents of "/voting_system/db/regdb.sql" into a mysql terminal.
 3. Copy the contents of the "/voting_system/db/regdb.sql" into the sql query section of phpMyAdmin, or import the file under the import tab.
 4. The current "/voting_system/reg_end.php" is where the user and password are set up for the database (line 29).
 It currently uses the username "root" at "localhost" with no password, which is a default setting for XAMPP.
-5. Go to "localhost/voting_system" in a broswer and follow the registration path.
+5. Go to "localhost/voting_system" in a browser and follow the registration path.
 The information should be added to the database once the form has been submitted.
 It can be checked in phpMyAdmin by looking under the

 **Steps for encrypting the vote.xml file:**